Scrashdown/ShapeUp/README.md

 	$ sudo dnf install cmake mesa-libGLU-devel libXi-devel libXcursor-devel libXinerama-devel libXrandr-devel xorg-x11-server-devel

+This project also relies on the libigl library to work, imported as a submodule.
+It may be done with the following command if needs be:

+    $ git submodule add https://github.com/libigl/libigl.git external/libigl

 After that, simply build the project as usual:

 	mkdir build